 Repubblica and QuirinaleView Map

-Flanking the train station's plate-glass entrance is an elephantine-colored mass of masonry that dates back millennia—a stretch, no less, of the so-called Servian Walls, the city boundary built when Rome was still a Republic way back in the 6th century BC.
-Fast forward about three centuries to find the piazza's main landmark: the vast ruin of the Baths of Diocletian—the Terme di Diocleziano—which were subsequently transformed into a Renaissance monastery and, designed by Michelangelo himself, the church of Santa Maria degli Angeli.
+Flanking the train station's plate-glass entrance is an elephantine-colored mass of masonry that dates back millennia—a stretch of the so-called Servian Walls, the city boundary built when Rome was still a republic way back in the 6th century BC.
+Fast-forward about three centuries to find the piazza's main landmark, the vast ruins of the Baths of Diocletian (Terme di Diocleziano).
+They were subsequently transformed into a Renaissance monastery and, by Michelangelo’s own design, to the church of Santa Maria degli Angeli.
 Following the layout of the ancient baths and the concave entrance to the church (with the nearby 1890s buildings curving likewise as if in tribute), the piazza is a square only in name.
 At its center lies the turn-of-the-20th-century Fountain of the Naiads, which works wonders with the Roman sunlight.
 Its busty nymphs and buffed sea tritons announce that beauty awaits at many of the sights in this district.

-Off right or west from Via Nazionale lies the Quirinale, a hill set with various jewels of the baroque era, including masterpieces by Bernini and Borromini.
-Nearby is Palazzo Barberini, a grand and gorgeous 16th-century palace holding five centuries of masterworks.
+Off to the right, or west from Via Nazionale, lies the Quirinale, a hill set with various jewels of the Baroque era, including masterpieces by Bernini and Borromini.
+Nearby stands Palazzo Barberini, a grand and gorgeous 16th-century palace holding five centuries of masterworks.
 For ancient art treasures, head for Palazzo Massimo, famed for the fabulously frescoed rooms of the Empress Livia's summer villa, colorful and vibrant with birds.

-Mercifully situated away from traffic is the lofty Quirinale hill, set with various jewels of the baroque era.
+Mercifully situated away from traffic is the lofty Quirinale hill.
 Crowning the piazza is the enormous Palazzo del Quirinale, built in the 16th century as a summer residence for the popes.
-It became the presidential palace in 1946—you can tour its reception rooms, which are as splendid as you might imagine.
+It became the presidential palace in 1946; today you can tour its reception rooms, which are as splendid as you might imagine.
 The changing of the guard (daily at 4), outside on the piazza with its oversize stairway, is an old-fashioned exercise in pomp and circumstance.